 The capstone course is an opportunity for students to demonstrate that they have achieved the goals for learning established in their professional development plan.
 This project should take into consideration all of the courses leading to this degree and focus on a student's personal interest area(s) as they relate to professional development in the student's understanding and application of the InTASC (Interstate Teacher Assessment and Support Consortium) Model Core Teaching Standards.

 Note: this program also offers a Curriculum Supervisor certification which requires an additional 3 credit-hour practicum (EDUC 590) in addition to the 36 program credits.
 The Curriculum Supervisor certification is not a requirement of the M.Ed. program; candidates choosing to pursue this certification must declare their intent on entering the program.

-All degrees and certifications are accredited by the Nebraska Department of Education and the National Council for Accreditation of Teacher Education.
+All degrees and certifications are accredited by the Nebraska Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
 The Nebraska Department of Education requires two years of teaching for the certification.

 Students seeking Curriculum and Instruction certification in states other than Nebraska should determine the licensure requirements in the state(s) in which they will be seeking certification.
 Written approval that this program will be acceptable for licensure by their state's educational department should be obtained prior to beginning the program.